 - it even makes “eating” your vegetables easier — especially for your kids — when you make ice pops with fruit and vegetable juices

-Carrot Apple Almond Milk Popsicle
+Carrot Apple Almond Milk = Healthy Popsicles

 You can buy popsicle molds on Amazon or in supermarkets for little money — just make sure you buy some that are BPA free.

-It’s so easy to make all kinds of different popsicle creations with your favorite juices, milk, or yogurt.
+It’s so easy to make all kinds of different popsicle creations with your favorite juices, fruit, milk, or yogurt.

 Carrot Apple Almond Milk Popsicle Recipe:

-To make these ice pops look more fun and sneak calcium into them, fill half of the popsicle molds with almond milk and put them in the fridge.
+To make these ice pops look more fun and sneak calcium into them, fill half of the popsicle molds with almond milk first and put them in the fridge.